Judgments? Liens? New Guidelines May Help You Qualify For A Home Loan

 That 20 points can be the difference between a 600 score that does not qualify for Fannie Mae or Freddie Mac mortgages to a 620 score, which does.

 When millions of homeowners are refinancing into lower rates, mortgage lenders can afford to be picky.
 But when mortgage rates rise, the flood of applicants dries up.
 Lenders have historically relaxed their guidelines to bring in business when this occurs.

 A CNBC report says that the FICO change is not the only loan approval issue in play, and that mortgage lenders will probably remove other obstacles to loan approval.

 The latest Fannie Mae lender study backs this up.
 It concluded that easing credit standards might result from increased competition for fewer borrowers.

 "For the third consecutive quarter, the share of lenders expecting a decrease in profit margin over the next three months exceeded the share with a positive profit margin outlook.
 For the former, the percentage citing competition from other lenders as a reason for their negative outlook reached a survey high," wrote Doug Duncan, Fannie Mae's Chief Economist.

 The changes, which will occur over the next two months, have not yet impacted mortgage rates.
 Home loans are still highly affordable, although they are trending upward.
 Add that to increasing home prices and you have some urgency here.
-It's probably better to buy now than later.Click to see today's rates (Sep 24th, 2017)
+It's probably better to buy now than later.Verify your new rate (Nov 23rd, 2017)